 The most convenient and cheapest (mostly) way of making it to Thailand is through their national carrier Thai Airways.
 They have good service, cheap prices, nice food and wonderful service too.
 You shouldn’t be expecting anything more than that.

-Bangkok really has no dearth of places to stay or eat, which is what makes most of the city (at-least on the face of it).
-I would suggest staying in and around Sukhamvit area which is main stretch of road of about 3 km, split in lanes and by-lanes with odd numbered ones on a side and even ones on the other, to balance.
+Bangkok really has no dearth of places to stay or eat, which is what makes most of the city (at least on the face of it).
+I would suggest staying in and around Sukhamvit area which is the main stretch of road of about 3 km, split in lanes and by-lanes with odd-numbered ones on a side and even ones on the other, to balance.

-The advantage of staying in Sukhamvit is its heart of the city, which would rule out most of your trips to usual touristy places.
+The advantage of staying in Sukhamvit is the heart of the city, which would rule out most of your trips to usual touristy places.
 The ones that are little far off are well connected by Train, that has a station at Soi 9.
-It’s called the BTS Skytrain where single trip tickets as well as 15 day or monthly passes can be bought, which turns out to be the cheapest option.
+It’s called the BTS Skytrain where single trip tickets, as well as 15 day or monthly passes, can be bought, which turns out to be the cheapest option.

 Visit the Grand Palace and Wat Po– The palace was built over a span of 3 years at the end of the 18th century by King Rama I and is the official residence of the current monarch (though he doesn’t live there any more, it is just used for ceremonies).
 This is also where you will see the temple of Wat Pra Kaeo which house the 15th century Emerald Buddha whose robes are rotated three times a year by no less than Thailand’s king himself.
 Moreover, you’ll find Wat Po to have the famous golden reclining Buddha statue.
 Costs 500 THB for Grand Palace and 100 THB for Wat Po.

-Foot Massage– Take as many foot massages as you can, once you really get in groove and walk long distances everyday this would be all that you look forward to.
+Foot Massage– Take as many foot massages as you can, once you really get in the groove and walk long distances every day this would be all that you look forward to.
 I was averaging 12 to 16 km everyday and ending the day with this, was the best thing I could imagine.
 Cost 200 to 250 THB/hour.

-Shopping at Sukhamvit– A major crown puller for lot of low budget shoppers is the Sukhamvit area.
+Shopping at Sukhamvit– A major crown puller for a lot of low budget shoppers is the Sukhamvit area.
 Here you can find anything and everything; you should have a good eye and skills to haggle though.
-The market works in 3 slots first one start around 6 PM, second one come around 10 and go on till 1 and post that its all street side bars that take over the same shops/area.
+The market works in 3 slots first one start around 6 PM, the second one comes around 10 and go on till 1 and post that its all street sidebars that take over the same shops/area.

 See Jim Thompson’s House– Jim Thompson was a silk merchant who disappeared under very mysterious circumstances back in the 1950s.
 His house across from MBK is a traditional teak style house and very informative about life in Thailand.
 Cost 150 THB & 100 THB for students which is utilized towards helping orphaned children.